WildPastry/SimpleWeather/README.md

 # SimpleWeather
-Simplistic and functional weather app designed for iOS and Android
+Fast, accurate, and intuitive weather app designed for iOS and Android.